-Student's Last Name: First Na ame: M.I.:
+Student's Last Name: First Name: M.I.:

-(Ple ase Print)
+(Please Print)

 Student's School: Grade:

-• By signing this document, you are indicating that you have read and understand the terms and conditions set forth in the Student Responsible Use of Technology Agreement relating to the use of the school district digital network and Internet.
-In addition, you are acknowledging that any violation of these terms could result in the termination of your account, revocation of your computer access, and/or other disciplinary actions.
+By signing this document, you are indicating that you he the Student Responsible Use of Technology Agreement .
+Internet.
+In addition, you are acknowledging that any vaccount, revocation of your computer access, and/or or nt relating to the use of the school diviolation of these terms could result listrict digital network and

-Student's Signature: Date: / /

-(Required for Middle and High School Students)
+Student's Signature:(Required for Middle and H ligh School Students) Date://

-Parent/Guardian's Name: Phone #:

-(Please Print First and Last Name)
+Parent/Guardian's Name:(Please Print First and Last N e #:

-• Parent/Guardian's Signature: Date: / /
+Parent/Guardian's Signature: Date: /